History of propaganda: Pre-modern precedents

-Primitive forms of propaganda have been a human activity as far back as reliable recorded evidence exists.
 The Behistun Inscription (c.
 515 BC) detailing the rise of Darius I to the Persian throne is viewed by most historians as an early example of propaganda.
 The Arthashastra written by Chanakya (c.
 350 – 283 BC), a professor of political science at Takshashila University and a prime minister of the Maurya Empire in ancient India, discusses propaganda in detail, such as how to spread propaganda and how to apply it in warfare.
 His student Chandragupta Maurya (c.
 340 – 293 BC), founder of the Maurya Empire, employed these methods during his rise to power.

 The best-known originator of Roman historiography was Quintus Fabius Pictor (3rd century BCE).
 His style of writing history defending the Roman state actions and using propaganda heavily eventually became a defining characteristic of Roman historiography.
 The Roman Civil Wars (44–30 BCE) saw Octavian and Mark Antony accusing each other of obscure and dishonorable origins, cruelty, cowardice, incompetence in oratory and literature, debauchery, excessive luxury, drunkenness, and other slanders.
 This defamation took the form of uituperatio (Roman rhetorical genre of the invective) which was decisive for shaping the Roman public opinion at this time.

 Another example of early propaganda is the 12th-century work, The War of the Irish with the Foreigners, written by the Dál gCais to portray themselves as legitimate rulers of Ireland.

 The Pope as Antichrist, from a series of German woodcuts (1545) usually referred to as the Papstspotbilder or Papstspottbilder in German or Depictions of the Papacy, by Lucas Cranach, commissioned by Martin Luther.
 German peasants respond to a papal bull of Pope Paul III.
 Caption reads: "Don't frighten us Pope, with your ban, and don't be such a furious man.
 Otherwise we shall turn away and show you our rears."
 Title: Kissing the Pope's Feet.

 Holy Roman Emperor Maximilian I was the first ruler to utilize the power of the printing press for propaganda – in order to build his image, stir up patriotic feelings in the population of his empire.
 He was the first ruler who utilized one-sided battle reports – the early predecessors of modern newspapers or neue zeitungen – targeting the mass. and influence the population of his enemies.